SunkenCrownGames/Broken/README.md

 * Seeking Enemies Drop Orbs On Death
 * Bezier Curve Movement Added To Seeker Drones
 * Sin Wave Added To Straight Seekers
+* Add Randomized value to sin wave to make it look more natural
+* Add Random Speed Modifiers from a range to give
+* Added Random Toggle
+* Add Sin Wave Toggle

 ## Version 6 Features To Implement
 ScreenShake On Enemy Hit (Small)\